matushorvath/xzintbit/README.md

 It compiles the source `src/as.s` using binary `src/as.input` into a new binary `src/as.stg1.input`, then uses the new binary to compile the same source again into yet another binary `src/as.stg2.input`.
 If everything works, the two generated binaries should be the same.

 The `main.sh` script uses `vm.sh` to run the Intcode VM, so if you are using your own VM, update `vm.sh` to point to it.
-By default, `vm.sh` points to the TypeScript-based VM in `vm` subdirectory.
+By default, `vm.sh` points to my Intcode VM in the `vm` subdirectory.

 What can it do?
 -----------------